 1. Make the macerated strawberries by placing them in a bowl and sprinkling them with sugar.
 Mix and cover and place the bowl in the fridge so the juice can be drawn out of the berries while you bake the biscuits.

-2. Whisk together the dry ingredients in a large bowl.
-In a measuring cup or medium bowl, whisk together the wet ingredients and set aside for now.
+2. In a large bowl, whisk together dry ingredients.
+In a measuring cup or medium bowl, whisk together the egg, buttermilk, and vanilla and set aside.
 Add the cubed unsalted butter to the flour mixture and work it in with your hands or a pastry cutter until the butter is in small, crumbly pieces, about the size of peas.

 3. Pour the buttermilk mixture into the flour mixture and mix using a fork or spatula.
 A shaggy dough will form.